-Except as set forth below or under "- Redemption for Tax Reasons," the Notes will not be redeemable at the option of the Company prior to , 2008.
-Starting on that date, the Company may redeem all or any portion of the Notes, at once or over time, after giving the required notice under the Indenture.
+Starting on July 1, 2009, the Company may redeem all or any portion of the Notes, at once or over time, after giving the required notice under the Indenture.
 The Notes may be redeemed at the redemption prices set forth below, plus accrued and unpaid interest, to but excluding the applicable redemption date (subject to the right of holders of record on the relevant record date to receive interest due on the relevant interest payment date).
-The following prices are for Notes redeemed during the 12-month period commencing on of the years set forth below, and are expressed as percentages of principal amount:
+The following prices are for Notes redeemed during the 12-month period commencing on July 1 of the years set forth below, and are expressed as percentages of principal amount:

 Year Redemption Price

-2008 %
+2009 103.813%

-2009 %
+2010 101.906%

-2010 and thereafter 100.000%
+2011 and thereafter 100.000%

-In addition, at any time and from time to time prior to , 2008, the Company may elect to redeem all or any portion of the Notes, after giving the notice required under the Indenture, at a redemption price equal to the greater of:
+In addition, at any time and from time to time prior to July 1, 2009, the Company may elect to redeem all or any portion of the Notes, after giving the notice required under the Indenture, at a redemption price equal to the greater of:

-- (a) 100% of the principal amount of Notes to be redeemed, and - (b) the sum of the present values of (1) the redemption price of the Notes to be redeemed at , 2008 (as set forth in the prior paragraph) of the Notes to be redeemed, and (2) the remaining scheduled payments of interest from the redemption date to , 2008, but excluding accrued and unpaid interest to the redemption date, discounted to the date of redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate plus 50 basis points, plus, in either case, accrued and unpaid interest to the redemption date (subject to the right of holders of record on the relevant record date to receive interest due on the relevant interest payment date).
+- (a) 100% of the principal amount of Notes to be redeemed, and - (b) the sum of the present values of (1) the redemption price of the Notes to be redeemed at July 1, 2009 (as set forth in the prior paragraph), and (2) the remaining scheduled payments of interest from the redemption date to July 1, 2009, but excluding accrued and unpaid interest to the redemption date, discounted to the date of redemption on a semi-annual basis (assuming a 360-day year consisting of twelve 30-day months) at the Treasury Rate plus 50 basis points, plus, in either case, accrued and unpaid interest to the redemption date (subject to the right of holders of record on the relevant record date to receive interest due on the relevant interest payment date).

-In addition, at any time and from time to time, prior to , 2007, the Company may redeem up to 35% of the aggregate principal amount of the Notes (including any Additional Notes) then outstanding with the net cash proceeds of one or more Public Equity Offerings, at a redemption price equal to % of the principal amount, plus accrued and unpaid interest to but excluding the redemption date (subject to the right of holders of record on the relevant record date to receive interest due on the relevant interest payment date); provided, however, that after giving effect to any such redemption, at least 65% of the aggregate principal amount of the Notes (including any Additional Notes) remains outstanding.
+In addition, at any time and from time to time, prior to July 1, 2008, the Company may redeem up to 35% of the aggregate principal amount of the Notes (including any Additional Notes) then outstanding with the net cash proceeds of one or more Public Equity Offerings, at a redemption price equal to 107.625% of the principal amount, plus accrued and unpaid interest to but excluding the redemption date (subject to the right of holders of record on the relevant record date to receive interest due on the relevant interest payment date); provided, however, that after giving effect to any such redemption, at least 65% of the aggregate principal amount of the Notes (including any Additional Notes) remains outstanding.
 Any such redemption shall be made within 90 days of the closing of such Public Equity Offering and upon not less than 30 nor more than 60 days' prior notice.